 The Transit user survey found 85% of users do not have access to a car [28], supporting that transit passengers during the pandemic are mostly captive passengers.
-Surprisingly, the ACS data on people using transit to commute and households with no vehicles do not have a significant correlation with floor values.
+Surprisingly, the ACS data on people using transit to commute and households with no vehicles do not have a significant correlation with base values.
 This suggests that the ACS dataset may not be a good metric for transit dependency during an emergency such as a pandemic.
-For example, the presence of a vehicle in a household does not mean it is reliable, affordable to operate, or available to a given household member.
+The presence of a vehicle in a household does not mean it is reliable, affordable to operate, or available to a given household member.
 Also, transit dependency is heterogeneous in many US cities: while most residents are not transit dependent, there are neighborhoods with concentrated poverty and transit dependence [39,40].
 The user survey shows that access to private vehicles is highly heterogeneous for different household income levels [28].

 Response intervals

-Fig 5 shows the distribution of the response interval measures in the US relative to the cliff and floor time points with no incubation lag.
+Fig 5 shows the distribution of the response interval measures in the US relative to the cliff and base time points with no incubation lag.
 For cliff point response intervals, the pattern is highly polarized.
 In some cities with international airports, such as Seattle where the first US COVID-19 cases were found, people still used transit after the first case emerged.
 Meanwhile in other cities, such as most cities in the Midwest with the exception of Chicago, people started avoiding transit trips in advance of confirmed local community spread.
 This may be due to Seattle's precedence in COVID-19 spread in America: the media began to report the severity of this disease and the CDC made the prediction that the community spread is inevitable near the end of February 2020 [41].

+Fig 5.
+The geographic pattern of response interval with incubation lag = 0 from cliff point (quantile classification).

-The response interval patterns in Fig 5 suggest that initial declines in public transit usage may have limited the spread of the disease in some communities; 61% of all transit systems have a positive response interval.
-However, the picture is less sanguine after we factor in incubation lag and the ratio of positive response interval decreases to 33%.
+The response interval patterns in Fig 5 suggest that initial declines in public transit usage may have limited the spread of the disease in some communities; 58% of all transit systems have a positive response interval.
+However, the picture is less sanguine after we factor in incubation lag: the ratio of positive response interval decreases to 32%.
 New York City is an illustrative example.
-With lag = zero days, five of 13 systems have positive response intervals, suggesting declines in transit usage in advance of community spread.
-With lag = five days, all 13 transit systems have negative response intervals, meaning the virus could have been spreading in the community before any appreciable decline in transit demand.
+With a lag of zero days, six of 13 systems in the New York City area have positive response intervals, suggesting declines in transit usage in advance of community spread.
+With a lag of five days, all 13 transit systems have negative response intervals, meaning the virus could have been spreading in the community before any appreciable decline in transit demand.
 In contrast, most transit systems in the Midwest such as Missouri, Ohio, Michigan, and Kentucky still have positive response intervals with an incubation lag of five days.
 This is supported by cellphone location data: those Midwest states above had known stay-at-home orders before March 27th and the measured trips are significantly less [42].
-For a more conservative scenario of an incubation lag = 14 days, most transit systems (93.5%) have negative response intervals.
+For a more conservative scenario of an incubation lag = 14 days, most transit systems (93.8 %) have negative response intervals.

-Fig 3.
-The geographic pattern of response interval with incubation lag =0 from cliff point (quantile classification).